dtoczala/IBM_Cloud_Onboarding/README.md

 ## Cloud Basics
 The IBM Cloud has two major components, and it is good to have a basic understanding of both.
 The first model is based on Cloud Foundry.
 The [Cloud Foundry access model](https://console.bluemix.net/docs/iam/cfaccess.html#cfaccess) is a framework for establishing a hierarchy of user access and security roles for an organization.
 It is based on a hierarchy of conceptual groupings, with the **Account** at the top, which may have one or more **Organizations** which belong to the **Account**.
 Each **Organization** may have one or more **Spaces** which are associated with it.
 Each Account/Organization/Space represents a working environment.

 The IBM Cloud started out with ONLY the Cloud Foundry model, but now also has support for a [IAM (IBM Cloud Identity and Access Management)](https://console.bluemix.net/docs/iam/users_roles.html#userroles) which uses the concept of Resource Groups and Access Groups to provide user access and security controls.
+These Resource Groups serve as the “home” for a variety of different infrastructure and IBM Cloud services.
+Access to these Resource Groups can be given on an individual basis, or can be assigned through the use of Access Groups.
+If you want to learn more about Resource Groups, Access Groups, and the IBM Access Management (IAM) system, read this great paper on [Getting Started with IBM Cloud IAM](https://github.com/jamesbeltonIBM/IBMCloudIAM/blob/master/IBM%20Cloud%20and%20IAM.pdf).

 ### References for Further Reading
 - [Signing Up for the IBM Cloud](https://console.bluemix.net/docs/account/adminpublic.html#signing-up-for-ibm-cloud) - Documentation on getting started.
-- [Bluemix and Watson – Getting started right](https://developer.ibm.com/dwblog/2017/ibm-cloud-bluemix-watson-new-customers/) - a good primer on getting started with IBM Watson services on the IBM Cloud.
+- [Getting Started Right on the IBM Cloud](https://dtoczala.wordpress.com/2018/09/20/getting-started-right-on-the-ibm-cloud/) - a good primer on getting started with IBM Watson services on the IBM Cloud.
 - [IBM Cloud – Identity and Access Management](https://github.com/jamesbeltonIBM/IBMCloudIAM) - An EXCELLENT beginner’s guide to understanding IAM written by [James Belton](https://github.com/jamesbeltonIBM).
 My recommendation for the place to start when attempting to understand IAM on IBM Cloud.
 - [Bluemix CLI Commands for Managing Keys and Policies](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bx_commands_iam) - a listing and description of the various command line options for managing keys and policies for IAM.
 - [IAM Recipe for IBM Cloud Access & Migration Path from CF](https://brandymguillory.wordpress.com/2018/05/31/iam-recipe-for-ibm-cloud-access-migration-path-from-cf/) - a nice walk through of setting up IAM for a real-world application.